Romanian Fans Did Not Chant Putin’s Name During Football Match With Ukraine

 The authenticity of the “Putin” chants by Romanian fans is called into question, especially given their show of respect for Ukraine at the beginning of the match, as was noted by Mythdetector.
 German newspaper “Bild” specifies that at the beginning of the match, approximately 40 thousand Romanian fans chanted “Ukraine” for some time as a sign of respect and solidarity.

-The fabricated video showing Romanian fans, allegedly, chanting the name of Putin was also confirmed by the fact-checking organization Open, reports the Mythdetector.
+The fabricated video showing Romanian fans, allegedly chanting the name of Putin, was also confirmed by the fact-checking organization Open, reports the Mythdetector.
 In addition, Open talked to a fan who was present at the specific match where the footage was made and he confirmed that such a thing never happened.

 hubeng